webix-hub/docs/data/api/treedataloader_loadbranch.md

 loadBranch
 ==========

-@short: Loads data to the specified branch, as direct children of the node with the id provided.
+@short: loads data to the specified branch, as direct children of the node with the id provided

 @params: